documentnode/documentnode.io/release-notes/relnotes-1.3.3.md

-﻿# Version 1.3.3 (stable)
+# Version 1.3.3 (stable)

 ## Convenient Table Editing

-The intention of Markdown is to minimise the formatting burden while writing and keep the content as plaintext for easy to read and share.
+The intention of Markdown is to minimize the formatting burden while writing and keep the content as plaintext for easy to read and share.
 But, when it comes to tables, things are a bit embarrassing.

 In nature, tables are structured into rows and columns and heavily depend on the format to visually present the data.
 It's hard to manage in plain text.
 Perhaps that's the reason why the [core CommonMark specification](https://spec.commonmark.org/current/) doesn't include tables at all.